tuomount/Open-Realms-of-Stars/README.md

  * AI remembers how it has been treated and will treat others accordingly
  * Galactic Olympics to influence to other realms
  * Technology can be traded in diplomatic trades
- * If two realms are in alliance they win the game together.
  * Possibility to fake military power in the galactic news (Can be lower or higher)
  * Espionage ships and espionage missions with leaders
  * Leaders acting as rulers, governors and commanders